matoruru/dotfiles/memo/LGgram-UEFI.md

 ### If you need some package
 execute commands, fg. bower install --save purescript-console

+## How to install miniconda and make environments using fish shell
+### How to install miniconda
+- see https://conda.io/miniconda.html and download and execute miniconda installer for Linux
+- in installer, not to edit .bashrc
+- add config.fish ~/miniconda3/etc/fish/conf.d/conda.fish

+### How to make environments
+- conda create -n ENVIRONMENT_NAME
+- conda activate ENVIRONMENT_NAME
+- conda install PACKAGE_NAME1 PACKAGE_NAME2 ...

 ## How to generate ssh-keys
 - ssh-keygen -t rsa -b 4096 -C "my email address"